 4. Dedman School of Law at Southern Methodist University

-If you live in the greater Dallas-Forth Worth area or are just looking for a quality law school in Texas, then visit the website of the Dedman School of Law at Southern Methodist University (SMU).
-The most recent admitted class averaged 161 on the LSAT and a 3.7 median GPA.
-Alumni have successfully worked at the Dallas Mavericks, the Dallas Cowboys, Omni Hotels, Kroger, and many other large corporations, to say nothing of their representation in the legal system.
-Look into SMU today and see if you are the right fit.
+If you live in the greater Dallas-Fort Worth area or are just looking for a quality law school in Texas, then visit the website of the Dedman School of Law at Southern Methodist University (SMU).
+The most recent admitted class averaged 162 on the LSAT and a 3.73 median GPA.
+Prominent alumni include Texas Supreme Court justices, members of the U.S. Congress, an ambassador, a governor, a U.S. attorney, foreign ministers and members of the highest courts worldwide, as well as partners at leading law firms and general counsels at major corporations such as Kimberly-Clark, Mark Cuban Companies, Omni Hotels, and Keurig Dr. Pepper Inc. Become a World Changer in Business and Law at SMU.

 Bar Exam pass rate: 88%